St Giles & All Saints Church, Orsett

-St Giles & All Saints Church, known locally as Orsett Church, is a Church of England parish church in Orsett, Essex, England.
-It is of medieval origin, and has been built upon since its original construction.
+St Giles & All Saints Church is a Church of England parish church in Orsett, Essex, England, which is of medieval origin.
 It is a Grade I listed building.

 History

 The walls are of flint and ragstone-rubble with some Barnack and pudding-stone; the North West tower is mainly of brick.
 The dressings are of Reigate and other limestone; the roofs are tiled and the spire weather-boarded.
-The Nave is of mid 12th-century date and incorporates the original 12th century chancel.
+The nave is of mid 12th-century date and incorporates the original 12th-century chancel.
 A North aisle of three bays was added c.
 1230, and about the same time a North chapel was added to the 12th-century chancel, which may then have been lengthened.
-A connecting bay was inserted between the nave arcade and the 13th century arch to the north of the original chancel.
-At the same time, the 13th century chapel was abolished, and the entire North Aisle was rebuilt and widened.
+A connecting bay was inserted between the nave arcade and the 13th-century arch to the north of the original chancel.
+At the same time, the 13th-century chapel was abolished, and the entire North aisle was rebuilt and widened.
 The present chancel was built beyond the former chancel, which was then thrown into the nave.
-In the 15th century the North-West Tower was added, encroaching on the aisle, the West wall of the nave was re-built and the South Porch added.
-About 1500 the North Chapel was added.
-In 1610 much of the tower was re-built, and extensive repairs or additions to it were made in 1674.
-The Organ Chamber, South Transept and North Vestry are modern, and the South porch has been mostly re-built.
+In the 15th century the North-West tower was added, encroaching on the aisle, the West wall of the nave was re-built and the South porch added.
+About 1500, the North chapel was added.
+In 1610, much of the tower was re-built, and extensive repairs or additions to it were made in 1674.
+The organ chamber, South transept and North vestry are modern, and the South porch has been mostly re-built.

 The church suffered from a fire in July 1926 which required a major restoration of the roofs.
-The church was redesigned by Sir Charles Nicholson and Edwards Fincham.
-Ironically the roofs were being re-built at the time of the fire.
+The church was redesigned by Sir Charles Nicholson and Edward Fincham.
+The roofs were being re-built at the time of the fire.

 The badly eroded sandstone cross in the graveyard was erected by the Whitmore family of Orsett Hall.
-An elaborate tomb is also erected here for Captain Bonham - a slave trader and the original owner of Orsett House.
+An elaborate tomb is also erected here for Captain Bonham, a slave trader and the original owner of Orsett House.

-The church features three scratch Sundials under the archway at the entrance.
-It is thought to date back all the way to the church's construction.
+The church features three scratch sundials under the archway at the entrance.
+They are thought to date from the church's construction.

+Parish

+Today the parish is part of the united benefice of Orsett and Bulphan and Horndon on the Hill.